Home

 Jul 2022 – Jun 2023

 Integrated advanced computer vision pipelines into production, improving content classification and moderation capabilities on ShareChat (180M+ MAUs) and Moj (160M+ MAUs).
-Contributed to MAViC, a Multimodal Active Learning algorithm for Video Captioning that reduces annotation effort by integrating semantic similarity and uncertainty from visual and language modalities.

 Brown University